aws vs azure vs gcp: which cloud wins in 2025

 How to Actually Get a Discount

-- AWS Reserved Instances (RIs) & Savings Plans: AWS offers discounts up to 75% with RIs, requiring a commitment to a specific instance type in a particular region for a 1 or 3-year term.
-Savings Plans are a more flexible, newer alternative, providing discounts on overall compute spend without locking into precise instance types, offering greater flexibility for evolving workloads.
+- AWS Reserved Instances (RIs) & Savings Plans: AWS offers discounts as high as 75% (verify current rates on the AWS pricing page).
+RIs usually require you to commit to a specific instance type in one region for either a 1 or 3-year term.
+Savings Plans are a more flexible alternative.
+They give you discounts on your total compute spend rather than locking you into one specific instance type.
+This makes them better for environments where your tech stack changes frequently but your overall usage remains high.

-Key Insight for Cost Optimization: GCP uniquely offers Sustained Use Discounts.
-This is an automatic discount applied when a Compute Engine (GCE) VM runs for a significant portion of the month, requiring no upfront commitment or special configuration—a distinct advantage for steady-state workloads.
+Key Insight for Cost Optimization: GCP stands out with Sustained Use Discounts.
+These are automatic.
+If a Compute Engine (GCE) VM runs for a significant portion of a month, Google applies a discount without requiring any upfront contract or special configuration.
+This is a clear win for steady workloads that do not have a formal commitment.

 Watching Out for the Hidden Costs